osbox68/Repo/04-Front-End/08-Product-Design-Sprint/01-What-You-Will-Build/README.md

 The timing is tight so don't take too long to get started and try to respect the durations indicated.
 You should at least have **finished your Basic UI Kit before the break**.

-It's a very important day as it's the Kickoff of the app you will build during the last 2 weeks of the bootcamp.
+It's a very important milestone as it's the Kickoff of the app you will build during the last 2 weeks of the bootcamp.
 Every step is important, that's why **you should validate each one with a TA**.

 Good luck!